 You muse address failing sealer, but this does not usually require stripping.
 Far too often I read or hear sealer remedies that involve stripping perfectly good sealer.
 It’s expensive to remove sealer, so why extract old sealer if it isn’t necessary, right?

 Resealing concrete is nothing like sealing new concrete.
 Sealing new concrete requires a good bond to a concrete surface.
 On the other hand, resealing a surface requires adhesion to an existing sealer.
 Applying new sealer is most often perceived as a new layer over an old one, but this should not be the case.
 Instead, visualize mixing over stacking.
 The new sealer must “mix” in order to release trapped moisture and reactivate previously applied sealer.
 The reactivation will melt undesirable “chalky” or “flakey” areas simultaneously.
 This reactivation requires more than a pump-up style sprayer.

 Tricks of the trade

 The secret to resealing is agitation.
 Pick an area of a manageable size and apply a coat of new sealer.
 Immediately agitate the surface with a chemical-resistant broom before moving on to another area.
 This agitation will not only reactivate the old sealer but will cohesively mix the two sealers.

 I usually treat the troubled areas first, let them dry and soon after reseal everything else.
 Back-brooming with the chemical-resistant broom is beneficial beyond simple sealer reactivation.
-Back-brooming is a beneficial way to distribute puddled sealer from low-lying areas which are often found in stamped concrete.
+Back-brooming is a beneficial way to distribute puddled sealer from low-lying areas which is often the case in stamped concrete.

-Finally, whether you are sealing new concrete or resealing a surface, use a nonskid additive if you want to improve traction.
+Finally, when sealing and resealing decorative concrete, use a nonskid additive if you want to improve traction.